smknstd/modern-php-cheatsheet/README.md

 // $c = 'baz'
 ```

-Or since php 7.1, the shorthand syntax:
+Or since PHP 7.1, the shorthand syntax:

 ```php
 [$a, $b, $c] = $array;